Calgary Bishop Fred Henry, who drew fire for stances on gay marriage and abortion, resigns after 19 years

-Roman Catholic Bishop Fred Henry has resigned from his position with the Diocese of Calgary.
+Roman Catholic Bishop Fred Henry has resigned from his position with the Diocese of Calgary, citing medical reasons.

 The outspoken and often controversial bishop spent 19 years as the city's leading Catholic authority.
 He often sparred with politicians over issues including gay marriage, abortion and HPV vaccination in schools,